frePPLe/frepple/doc/user-guide/modeling-wizard/manufacturing-bom/operation-materials.rst

 Operation Materials
 ===================

-The Operation Materials table is where you will declare what item(s) an operation is consuming and what item(s) an operation is producing.
+The Operation Materials table defines what item(s) an operation is consuming and producing.

 If an operation Op is consuming part A, quantity 2 and part B, quantity 1 to produce part C quantity 1, then this table should typically contain three records: